AmitPeled/SoftwareEngineeringProject/README.md

 - [x] Client-Server communication
 - [x] Creates an approval request
 ### Purchasing maps
+** Note - purchase is for **cities**, and not for maps. if one-time purchase, the user gets all the city's maps at once of their current version (and is not allowed to redownload the maps again). **

 #### One-time purchase
 - [x] GUI controls that offer single-purchase
 - [ ] Updates the database